Emerging Technology Reliability Roundtable 2019

 Participants at the ETR-RT 2018 in Austin, Texas

-ETR-RT19 speaker recruitment is actively underway with twelve participants already confirmed; see their bios below.
+ETR-RT19 speaker recruitment is actively underway with thirteen participants already confirmed; see their bios below.

 Please check back periodically for program content and confirmed speaker updates.

-David H. Lu, Vice President, D2 Platform and Systems Development, AT&T Labs, USA
+David H. Lu, Vice President, SDN Platform & Systems, AT&T Labs, USA

-David is currently responsible for development and engineering of AT&T next generation ECOMP platform and Open ECOMP (ONAP) to enable the AT&T network virtualization (SDN) and target OSS/BSS transformation including API, micro-services, policy control & orchestration, hyper-automation, and advanced data analytics.
-He leads an organization with more than 2,000 people across the globe.
+David Lu is responsible for development and engineering of AT&T’s next generation SDN (Software Defined Network) platform enabling AT&T network virtualization and OSS/operation process transformation which includes ECOMP platform and open source ECOMP (ONAP), API, micro-services, policy control & orchestration, hyper-automation, and advanced data analytics.
+David leads a multifaceted organization with more than 3,000 people across the globe.

-David is a well-respected leader in large scale and real time software architecture and engineering, network performance and traffic management, work flow and policy controlled automation, large databases and big data implementation/mining/analytics, machine learning, artificial intelligence, software reliability and quality, and network operations process engineering.
-Examples of his achievements include large scale platforms he has led and engineered that process annually: 347 Trillion network performance events and 168 Billion alarms with 99.99%+ automation; 60 Million dispatches with 14.4 Billion automated manual steps; and over 90 Billion API transactions.
+David is a well-respected leader across multiple technology domains including: large scale, real time software architecture and development, network performance and traffic management, work flow and policy-controlled automation, large database and big data implementation (mining & analytics), machine learning, artificial intelligence, software reliability and quality, and network operations process engineering.
+David has led major software platform transformation initiatives from sales to network/service delivery/assurance, and billing platforms.
+Examples of his David’s achievements include large scale platforms he has both led and engineered that process annually: 984 Trillion network performance events and 348 Billion alarms with 99.99%+ automation; 60 Million dispatches with 14.4 Billion automated manual steps; and over 90 Billion API transactions.

-He was accepted to the world-renowned Shanghai Conservatory of Music and came to the U.S. to complete his college education.
-He has an undergraduate degree in music, majoring in cello performance and graduate degree in Computer Science.
+David was accepted to the world-renowned Shanghai Conservatory of Music and came to the U.S. to complete his college education; an undergraduate degree in Music (majoring in cello performance), and a graduate degree in Computer Science.

 Pasi Hurri, Chief Executive Officer, BaseN Corporation, Finland